Insight • Design craft

 Campaign and editorial design

-Web headlines paired with clean body text
+Web headlines with clean body text

 Where to be cautious